4 Ways to Speed Up your Immigration Case With USCIS

 https://www.uscis.gov/i-907

-For example, current I-130 processing times for a US Citizen filing for a spouse at the California Service center may be between 11 and 14.5 months.
+For example, the current petition for alien relative processing time for a US Citizen filing an I-130 for a spouse at the California Service center may be between 11 and 14.5 months.
 Thus, you may make a Service Request with USCIS only after 14.5 months.
 Please ensure that you check the link above before making a Service Request, or USCIS will deny your Service Request stating that it is within normal processing time.

 A Service Request with USCIS is also sometimes called a Case Inquiry.
 A successful Service Request may help speed up case processing with USCIS.